 In the backdrop of these thoughts, it may be pointed out that modern man's growing sense of alienation is actually a result of his materialistic mindset, which has eliminated any possibility of believing in the reality of non-material and non-local realities - including his own inner spiritual self.
 As a result, he is quite willing to see his own mind undermined.
-Biologists, information theorists, artificial intelligence experts, and other scientists take many different positions, which usually conflict with those of traditionally rich and profound philosophers, psychologists and theologians.
+Biologists, information theorists, artificial intelligence experts, and other scientists take many different positions, which usually conflict with those of traditionally rich and profound philosophers, psychologists, and theologians.
 And the differences are not trivial.
-For some,

-"mind" simply does not exist.
+For some, "mind" simply does not exist.
 It is a "ghost in the machine", a redundant and unnecessary abstraction of events that can be fully explained in uninflated, physical terms: merely a fanciful term to describe the blind play of atoms in the brain.
-For others "mind" is a "category mistake", a "confusion of explanatory levels" or an epiphenomenon or by-product of chemical actions within the brain.
+For others, "mind" is a "category mistake", a "confusion of explanatory levels" or an epiphenomenon or by-product of chemical actions within the brain

-In my view, all these non-spiritual and local theories of the mind are not only incomplete; they are destructive.
+In my view, all these non-spiritual and local theories of the mind are not only incomplete, they are destructive.
 They create the illusion of death and aloneness, themselves altogether local concepts.
-They foster existential oppression and hopelessness by giving us an utterly false idea of our basic nature, advising us that we are contracted, limited and mortal creatures locked inside our bodies and drifting inexorably toward the end of time.
-This local scenario is ghastly, and it is regrettable that it continues to dominate the picture put forward by most psychologists and bioscientists.
-If, on the contrary, as Iqbal in the recent past and Henry Margenau today believe that non-local mind is a reality, the world becomes a place of interaction and connection, not of isolation and disjunction.
+They foster existential oppression and hopelessness by giving us an utterly false idea of our essential nature, advising us that we are contracted, limited, and mortal creatures locked inside our bodies and drifting inexorably toward the end of time.
+This local scenario is ghastly, and regrettable that it continues to dominate the picture put forward by most philosophers and bioscientists.
+If, on the contrary, as Iqbal in the early decades of 20th century and Henry Margenau more recently in his epoch-making book, The Miracle of Existence (1984),6 believe that non-local mind is a reality, the world becomes a place of interaction and connection, not of isolation and disjunction.
 The world changes for us in the most glorious ways opening up the possibility for some measure of freedom of will escaping the determinative constraints of the physical laws of the body.
 The possibility for survival of bodily death also becomes meaningful.
-Then there is the nature of our relationship to each other: the socalled problem of the knowledge of other minds.
+Then there is the nature of our relationship to each other: the so-called problem of the knowledge of other minds.
 If the mind is non-local in space and time, our interaction with each other seems a foregone conclusion.
 Non-local minds are merging minds, since they are not "things" that can be walled off and confined to moments in time or point-positions in space.